mapninja/QGIS-101/ReadMe.md

 ### Interface overview

-Thank you QGIS interface is similar to many desktop GIS applications.
+The QGIS interface is similar to many desktop GIS applications.

 #### The Basic Components of the QGIS Interface